Updated December 2014

 Advancing Health Care Access

-- 30 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Rooks County residents saw KU Medical Center health care providers 30 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Rooks County residents made 11 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.